dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 # Crash Tool Guide

-The `crash` tool is a powerful utility for analyzing the state of a Linux system after a kernel crash, Below are some essential commands and their usage.
+The `crash` tool is a powerful utility for analyzing the state of a Linux system after a kernel crash, Below are some command examples and their usage.

 When `kdump` captures a system crash, it generates three key files that are crucial for post-mortem analysis:

-- `vmcore` is the primary memory dump file containing a snapshot of the system's RAM at the time of the crash.
+- `vmcore` is the primary memory dump file containing a snapshot of the system RAM at the time of the crash.
 It includes all in-memory data, such as the kernel’s memory and process information, providing the raw data needed for in-depth analysis with tools like `crash`

 - `vmcore-dmesg.txt` file logs the kernel message buffer leading up to the crash.
-It records the kernel’s log messages, helping to identify events or errors that directly preceded the crash, such as hardware faults or out-of-memory conditions
+It records the kernel log messages, helping to identify events or errors that directly preceded the crash, such as hardware faults or out-of-memory conditions

 - `kexec-dmesg.log` file details the operations performed by the secondary kdump kernel during the capture process.
-It is essential for troubleshooting any issues that occur during the dumping of vmcore, such as errors in writing the file to disk
+It is important for troubleshooting any issues that occur during the dumping of vmcore, such as errors in writing the file to disk

-Together these files provide a comprehensive view of the system's state before, during, and after the crash, enabling thorough analysis and diagnosis.
+Together these files provide a comprehensive view of the system state before, during, and after the crash, enabling thorough analysis and diagnosis.

 ## Kernel File Types